 No Blood Dwarves survived the Battle of Unending Night, but a thousand years later, Dar III reconstituted them as an honorary clan, a Cooperstown for the Forge Folk’s best warriors.
 His decision was unusual since by then the old clans only existed in memory, but fitting.
 I thought it a good twist to balance the fate of the clanless.

 Even in my day, tattooed warriors continued the traditions of Grandig’s ancient clan and the Eternal Guardian still kept watch for the Traitor from Garaspin’s peak.
-Valdarag had been three thousand years old when he took on that responsibility, even though he was already eligible for retirement benefits, and had held his post for the entire Age of Man.
+Valdarag was three thousand years old when he took on that responsibility, even though he was already eligible for retirement benefits, and he held his post for the entire Age of Man.
 That’s longer than any Dwarf, or anyone, should have to live.
 Eternal life gets old, trust me.
 If I didn’t have worlds to watch over, I’d have died of boredom a thousand times over.
 When Valdarag finally faced the Traitor, I think he was relieved as much as anything.